 3. Desk Personal Air Purifiers

-I have seen so many personal air purifiers for desks that I now think they are likely the most widely available type of portable air purifier.
+I have seen so many personal air purifiers for desks and table tops that I now think they are likely the most widely available type of portable air purifier.
 They come in both filtered and filterless form and most can be recharged and powered using both a USB port and a socket.
 Desk air purifiers prices range anywhere between US$10 and US$1000.
-If you are looking for a device for a private office desk, you have many options but if you want something for a cubicle there are some devices that are just not convenient for open plan spaces so your choice is more limited.
+If you are looking for a device for a private office desk, you have many options but if you want something for a cubicle there are some devices that are just not convenient for open plan spaces so your choice is more limited here.

 To begin with, I think the best purifier for an office setting would be a well-sealed True-HEPA filter combined with activated carbon.
 This will ensure you not only particle filtration but also absorption of bad odors and gasses around your desk and cubicle.
 For extra hygiene, you could into purifier that also has an UltraViolet sanitizer that kills germs within the filtration system.